Exercise Paddington Diamond: Media

-The first women to dive in Lake Titicaca?
+First woman to dive in Lake Titicaca?

-On Thursday 7 May 1987 the expedition's Swiss nurse Annie Jean-Alexis made a brief 4 minute dive to a depth of 2m, abandoned for technical reasons.
+On 7 May 1987, the expedition's Swiss nurse Annie Jean-Alexis made a brief 4 minute dive to a depth of 2m, abandoned for technical reasons.
 Nevertheless, she was possibly the first woman to dive in Lake Titicaca.
 Two days later she made a more successful descent to a depth of 3m for 15 minutes.

 Also on 9 May two women dived during a visit by the UK Naval Attaché and his staff.
 As this diplomatic party was not undertaking expedition work dives, the logs for these dives are not reproduced in the published report and the names of the two divers are not recorded there.
 However, in the unpublished diary of an expedition member it is noted their first names were Sylvia (or Silvia) and Marita.
 Sylvia/Silvia was a member of the British embassy staff; Marita was a Swedish volunteer worker known to the embassy.

-On 17 May Sarah Last, a PR executive from BAOR, made a 15-minute dive to 6.4m during a visit by a media team from the SSVC who had joined the expedition for several days to produce TV and radio news programmes.
+On 17 May, Sarah Last, a PR executive from BAOR, made a 15-minute dive to 6.4m during a visit by a media team from the SSVC who had joined the expedition for several days to produce TV and radio news programmes.

 Therefore, during Exercise Paddington Diamond at least four women dived with aqualungs in Lake Titicaca and may have been the first four to do so.
 The Bolivian Navy now trains female military personnel, as well as men, in high altitude diving, equipping them for search and rescue operations in the lake.